My Dog Just Bit Me — Now What Do I Do?

+This is a question I hear on a daily basis in my practice.
+When a dog bites its owner, there are often a gamut of feelings: shock, disbelief, anger, hurt and sometimes guilt.
+Often, your first thought or fear is that your dog might have to be given up.
 However, this is not necessarily the case.
 Working with your veterinarian or perhaps a veterinary behaviorist like me, you will need to carefully assess the circumstances involved with the bite incident in order to decide on the most appropriate course of action.

 In the immediate aftermath of a bite, you need to ensure your own safety.
 Stay calm and refrain from overreacting.
 Physical or verbal reprimands can potentially make the situation worse because your dog may see it as an escalation of aggressive behavior on your part.
 Try to place your dog in another area of the house, such as a bathroom or the laundry room (assuming he cannot get into garbage or cleaning products).
 Giving you and your canine space will allow you both a chance to calm down.
 If you cannot physically place him in another area of the house, walk away and place a physical barrier between yourself and your pet, such as a door.
 Assess the injury your dog has caused and call your physician to determine whether or not a trip to the emergency room or his or her office is in order.
 Call your veterinarian to verify your canine is current on his rabies vaccination and to start discussing the incident.

 Once the immediate concerns are addressed, some of the questions I typically ask owners involved in a bite incident include:

 - How bad was the bite?
 Did it break the skin?
 Was it one bite or multiple bites?

 - Where did it happen?
 In the house, out in the yard, on a walk, etc.?

 - Was another dog, animal or person involved?

 - What was going on at the time?

 - Does your dog have a medical illness or injury that can cause pain or behavior changes?